-Strategic Report for the Period from 12 May 2021 to 31 March 2022
+Strategic Report for the Year Ended 31 March 2023

-The directors present their strategic report for the period from 12 May 2021 to 31 March 2022.
+The directors present their strategic report for the year ended 31 March 2023.

-Fair review of the Business
+Fair review of Business

-The company was incorporated on 12 May 2021, as part of the Anglian Water Group Limited and Anglian Water Services (AWS) capital restructure.
-AFIP forms parts of the Aigrette Financing Limited (AFL) Group (Group headed up by AFL).
+The Company was incorporated on 12 May 2021, as part of the Anglian Water Group Limited and Anglian Water Services (AWS) capital restructure.

-In order to efficiently execute the refinancing of Anglian Water Services during the period, a new three-tier financing structure was set-up, and debt issued at the two tiers above Anglian Water Services. £650.5 million of new debt was issued by the company, and a large proportion of these proceeds, and the proceeds of the debt issued at the Osprey Financing group further, down the group structure, were injected as equity into Anglian Water Services to support its continuing investment grade credit rating.
-The impact of this was to significantly increase the debt drawn in the company between inception and year end from £0.0 million to £650.5 million.
-The new financing structure will permit further debt to be issued by the company in future years.
+In order to efficiently execute the refinancing of Anglian Water Services, in 2021/22, a new three-tier financing structure was set-up, and debt issued at the two tiers above Anglian Water Services. £650.5 million of new debt was issued by the Company, and a large proportion of these proceeds, and the proceeds of the debt issued at the Osprey Financing Group, further down the group structure, were injected as equity into Anglian Water Services to support its continuing investment grade credit rating.
+This year a further £75.0 million debt was issued by the Company.